-With advances in modern technology, the advent of the internet and cheaper fights the world has become a much smaller place these days, that is until you decide to take your horse overseas.
+With advances in modern technology, the advent of the internet, and cheaper fights the world has become a much smaller place these days, that is until you decide to take your horse overseas.
 There are a number of ways a horse can travel overseas but the most popular way (and the best for the horse) is by plane.

 How do you transport a horse?

-By far the most common way that horses are transported overseas is by air, it’s quicker, safer and better for the horse than any other method of transportation but how do the horses actually travel?
+By far the most common way that horses are transported overseas is by air, it’s quicker, safer, and better for the horse than any other method of transportation but how do the horses actually travel?

-While some animals do travel in regular passenger planes this isn’t the case for horses, instead they travel in special cargo planes.
+While some animals do travel in regular passenger planes this isn’t the case for horses, instead, they travel in special cargo planes.
 Horses are usually put into stalls on the ground that can take up to three horses, these stalls have divider walls that can be removed to give the horse more room.
 If your horse is traveling first class then he’ll get the whole stall to himself, whereas if he’s traveling business class he’ll share it with another horse while coach class means that three horses will share the stall.
 After all of the horses are in the stalls are then lifted onto the plane.

-You can often fly with your horse but as you’ll be travelling via cargo plane there’s no air stewards or stewardess to bring you food nor is there an inflight movie so make sure you’re prepared for this.
+You can often fly with your horse but as you’ll be traveling via cargo plane there’s no air stewards or stewardess to bring you food nor is there an inflight movie so make sure you’re prepared for this.
 If you are traveling with your horse then during the flight you’ll need to make sure that the horse is kept fully hydrated and feed them little and often, especially if your horse is prone to eating too quickly and it’s a long flight.

 Do horses suffer from jet lag?

-You might expect that if a horse is flying half way around the world then they’d experience jet lag just the same as we do yet you’d be wrong.
-With people flying horses all over the world for various competitions you can imagine that a lot of research has gone into the effects this could have on the horse and it’s performance.
+You might expect that if a horse is flying halfway around the world then they’d experience jet lag just the same as we do yet you’d be wrong.
+With people flying horses all over the world for various competitions you can imagine that a lot of research has gone into the effects this could have on the horse and its performance.
 The results of this research have shown that, contrary to what you may think, horses don’t suffer from jet lag in the same way we do.

 On top of not suffering from jet lag horses do in actual fact travel better by air than they do but any other means.